danadigun/foko/README.md

 ## How to use

 1. Open two terminal windows
-2. CD.. into 'server' and run 'node server' or 'nodemon server'
+2. CD.. into 'server' and run 'node server' or 'nodemon server' on 1st terminal
-3. CD.. into 'client' and run 'ng serve -o'
+3. CD.. into 'client' and run 'ng serve -o' on 2nd terminal
 4. Point your browser to http://localhost:3450
 5. Create an account and start chatting.

 ##  Live Deployments

 1. Server endpoint is available on: https://foko-server.herokuapp.com/ and is hosted on heroku cloud
-2. Client chap app is available on: https://zealous-clarke-97d9c3.netlify.com/ and is hosted on Netlify
+2. Client chat app is available on: https://zealous-clarke-97d9c3.netlify.com/ and is hosted on Netlify